 Major Religious Beliefs of the Indus People

-1. The Indus people probably worshipped Mother Goddess in addition to
+1. The Indus people probably worshipped Mother Goddess, in addition

 3. They were familiar with some form of yoga and meditation.

-6. They probably believed in magical rituals, charms and amulets and also in spirits and
+6. They might have also believed in magical rituals, charms and amulets, and so also in spirits and demons.

 7. They mostly cremated the dead along with some objects as offerings for use in their after lives.

 Who were the Indus People?

 According to some historians the Indus people were probably Dravidians, who lived in ancient times in parts of north western India, Afghanistan, parts of the Mediterranean, Central Asia and Europe.
 According to another view, the Indus people were probably Aryans, whose civilization was a precursor to the Vedic civilization that was established in India by a subsequent wave of Vedic Aryans.
 According to some they were Sumerians.
 Some historians also suggested that the people of Indus valley probably shared an affinity with the ancient Egyptians and other African cultures.
 According to Professor Spyridon Marinatos, the Indus civilization was probably similar to that of ancient Greece.
 Both worshipped Mother Goddess and the Bull played an important role in their religious lives.
 Based on the skeletal studies, some have reached the conclusion that the Indus people represented a mixture of different racial groups ranging from the Mediterranean type to the Australoid and the Mongoloid, while a majority of them were similar in features to the Dravidians of southern India.
 The finding of some Indus type seals at other sites outside the Indian subcontinent, such as Ur, Kish, Tell Asmar, Umma, Lagash, Susa etc., suggest that the Indus people maintained contact with many cultures in Western Asia, including the people of Israel and probably there was an exchange of merchandise, ideas, beliefs and also people.

 Connection with Hinduism